Karam Chand Bachhawat

 Karamchand Bachhawat (1542-1607) (विभूति) was the Dewan, Prime Minister of Bikaner State in the former Rajputana (now Rajasthan) from 1571 to 1591.
 Karamchand, a descendant of Bachhraj, was a valiant warrior, a good administrator and a strategist in Bikaner and had a good relationship with Akbar.
 In 1591, fearing for his life, he resigned.
 At Akbar's invitation, Karamchand later joined the emperor as an adviser to the Lahore court.
-If you look at history, it has always celebrated the lives of the kings or emperors of an era but carries very little information about the those supportive of them, who stood serving a purpose.
-Behind every king are unsung nobles, who acted as pillars of support.
-Karamchand Bachhawat is one such person.